bastienrobert/events/README.md

 <h4 align="center">Event emitter for all engines</h4>

 <blockquote align="center">
-  <em>Partially implements the Node.js events module for environments that do not have it, like browsers
+  <em>Partially implements the Node.js events module for environments that do not have it, like browsers</em>
 </blockquote>

 <p align="center">